patmejia/soil_data_research/README.md

 - The data `soilsite_full.csv` is now exported to the current working directory.
   ![export step8](images/export_screen8.png)

-# Exporting a Sample of the OSSL as CSV
+## Exporting a Sample of the OSSL as CSV

-To export a sample of the data, querry 10 samples from the `soilsite` collection:
+To export a sample of the data, query a sample of 10 soil sites from the `soilsite` collection.

 - Double click the `soilsite` collection.
   ![export sample step1](images/export_sample_screen1.png)